WayneBrown/learnwebgl2/_sources/12_advanced_rendering/06_shadows.rst

 * The :code:`eye` is the 3D location of the light source.
 * The :code:`center` point of the "scene camera" is used as the :code:`center` of the "light source camera".
-(Note: There are an infinite number of points that can define a "scene camera"'s line-of-sight, but a very restricted set of points that can define a good line-of-sight for both the "scene camera" and a "light source camera" at the same time.)
+(Caution: There are an infinite number of points that can define a "scene camera"'s line-of-sight, but a very restricted set of points that can define a good line-of-sight for both the "scene camera" and a "light source camera" at the same time.)